-- In addition to the "free" set, drivers may purchase a maximum of two extra sets of tires for each vehicle entered.
-These sets may be purchased at any time from the beginning of the event. - Drivers are limited to a maximum of three sets of tires per vehicle entered. - The minimum purchase allowed is one tire, as long as the driver is within his "number of sets" limit. - Drivers are required to run designated tire compound and stagger on specified location for the event. (i.e. if a blue standard is specified for the left front and a green right is specified for the right front, then you may not swap location of either tire.) - Tires designated per entry must remain with that entry. (i.e. if you are entered in 1/10 19T and 1/10 stock then you must run your 19T tires only on your 19T chassis.
-Stock entry must have its designated set of tires as well). - Drivers after being issued of one complete set of tires (4 initial tires per entry) may purchase one tire at a time up to two complete sets prior to the mains.
+- Drivers are limited to a maximum of three sets of tires per vehicle entered. - The minimum use allowed is one tire, as long as the driver is within his "number of sets" limit. - Drivers are required to run designated tire compound and stagger on specified location for the event. (i.e. if a blue standard is specified for the left front and a green right is specified for the right front, then you may not swap location of either tire.) - Tires designated per entry must remain with that entry. (i.e. if you are entered in 1/10 19T and 1/10 stock then you must run your 19T tires only on your 19T chassis.
+Stock entry must have its designated set of tires as well). - Drivers after being issued of one complete set of tires (4 initial tires per entry) may use one tire at a time up to two complete sets prior to the mains.
 Additional single or sets of tires for mains maybe purchased according to published rules. - 12.4.7.8 No substitutes or exchanges can be made for any unused tire, pair or set of tires. - 12.4.7.9 Technical inspectors will check each vehicle for proper driver/vehicle ID/Tire number(s).
 Inserts do not need to be checked.
 Vehicles without proper handout tires will not be allowed to run. - 12.4.7.10 There is a one-lap penalty from the qualifier or main just run for use of an illegal, unregistered or otherwise improper tire.